Ukraine reclaims more territory, reports capturing many POWs

-KHARKIV, Ukraine (AP) — Ukrainian troops retook a wide swath of territory from Russia on Monday, pushing all the way back to the northeastern border in some places, and claimed to have captured many Russian soldiers as part of a lightning advance that forced Moscow to make a hasty retreat.
+KHARKIV, Ukraine (AP) — Ukrainian troops expanded their territorial gains Monday, pushing all the way to the country's northeastern border in places, and claimed to have captured a record number of Russian soldiers as part of the lightning advance that forced Moscow to make a hasty retreat.

 A spokesman for Ukrainian military intelligence said Russian troops were surrendering en masse as “they understand the hopelessness of their situation.”
 A Ukrainian presidential adviser said there were so many POWs that the country was running out of space to accommodate them.

-As blue-and-yellow Ukrainian flags fluttered over newly liberated towns, the Ukrainian military said it had freed more than 20 settlements in 24 hours.
+Blue-and-yellow Ukrainian flags fluttered over newly liberated towns across a wide swath of reclaimed land.
+The Ukrainian military said it had freed more than 20 settlements in 24 hours.
 In recent days, Kyiv’s forces have captured territory at least twice the size of greater London, according to the British Defense Ministry.

 After months of little discernible movement on the battlefield, the momentum has lifted Ukrainian morale and provoked rare public criticism of Russian President Vladimir Putin’s war.